sergeyshpadyrev/variabler/README.md

 Sets variables:

 - Takes the files from `variabler/templates` directory
-- Fills the values from `variabler/variables.json` to these files
+- Fills the values from `variabler/config.json` to these files
+- Copies the files to the project structure according to the paths defined in `variabler/config.json`

+Copies files:

+- Take the files from `variabler/files` directory
-- Copies the files to the project structure according to the paths defined in `variabler/templates.json`
+- Copies the files to the project structure according to the paths defined in `variabler/config.json`

 Example: